Your Child's Immunizations: Influenza Vaccine (Flu Shot)

 While the flu vaccine isn't 100% effective, it still greatly reduces a person's chances of catching the flu, which can be very serious.
 It also can make symptoms less severe if someone does still get the flu after immunization.

-Even if you or your kids got the flu vaccine last year, that won't protect you this year, because flu viruses constantly change.
-That's why the vaccine is updated each year to include the most current strains of the virus.
+Even if you or your kids got the flu vaccine last year, that won't protect you this year, because flu viruses change.
+That's why the vaccine is updated each year to include the most current types of the virus.

-Sometimes the same strains are included in the vaccine one year after the next.
-In this case, it's still important to get a seasonal flu shot because the body's immunity against the influenza virus declines over time.
+Sometimes the same types are included in the vaccine one year after the next.
+Even then, it's still important to get the yearly flu vaccine because the body's immunity against the influenza virus declines over time.

-Usually given as an injection in the upper arm, the flu shot contains killed flu viruses that will not cause someone to get the flu, but can cause mild side effects like soreness, redness, or swelling at the injection site.
-A low-grade fever and aches are also possible.
+Usually given as an injection in the upper arm, the flu shot contains killed flu viruses that will not cause someone to get the flu.
+But it can cause mild side effects like:

 Very rarely, the flu vaccine can cause a severe allergic reaction.